m18ru/dev-smtp/README.md

 Where:

-- Date parts is a date of email, or current date if email has no date.
+- Date parts is a date of email, or current date if email has no date (in UTC timezone).
 - Counter is increased when server get two emails with the same date in a row.
 - Subject is a `subject` header of email.